Toddlers have a love/hate relationship with bathing. Here’s our top tips to make it all, a little more fun.

-Maybe you’re a newcomer to toddler bath time, and are still in the stages of a cooing babe who wants to lay back and look into your eyes, or maybe you’re a toddler parent who knows that after dinner comes a lot of malarkey that renders you too exhausted to even attempt a new episode of Succession.
+Maybe you’re a newcomer to toddler bath time, and are still in the stages of a cooing babe who wants to lay back and look into your eyes, or maybe you’re a toddler parent who knows that after dinner comes a lot of malarkey that renders you too exhausted to even attempt a new episode of White Lotus.
 If you’re dreading the routine before you’ve even pulled off a stinky sock, it’s time to recontextualise.
 Bath time is bonding time.
 It’s when you and your little one are going to hang out, chat, sing and play, while getting them clean (and you, if you fancy jumping in).
-Load up a playlist before you turn on the tap and then ditch your phone, at bath time give your kiddo 100 percent of your attention.
+Load up a playlist before you turn on the tap and then ditch your phone.
+At bath time give your kiddo 100 percent of your attention.
 This is all you’ve got to do for the next 15 minutes.

 Tool up with stuff they love

-Make it a playspace then a chill space
+Make it a playspace, then a chill space

 The first half of the bath should be fun and games: getting them in, splashing around and getting washed is loud, wet and just a bit wild, but then it’s time to chill things out.
 Soaking in the warm water, quiet(er) convos and setting the mood for a book and bedtime.
 We curated a playlist to help set the mood, it’s fun jams and the top, chilled tunes at the bottom.